LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 This requires grouping data into daily buckets then calculating the daily revenue and the number of unique customers within each bucket.

-Let's say we wrote this request to accomplish this task:
+Let's say we wrote the following request to accomplish this task:
 ```
 GET ecommerce_data/_search
 {